oblique63/EventCommander/README.md

 This leads to less reliance on `Event` instances, and easier tracking of entities/models.

 #### Dynamic Events
-These are not built-in classes/features of the library, but in cases where event data can't be predicted, they may be useful:
+These are not built-in classes/features of the library, but they may be useful in cases where event data can't be predicted.
+Thanks to Dart's optional type system, handling dynamic data is simple, but may require additional checking from `EventHandlers`.

 __DataEvent Pattern:__ An event for dealing with arbitrary data